Mike Moustakas Player Props: Rockies vs. Marlins

 Mike Moustakas At The Plate

-- Moustakas is batting .239 with five doubles, two home runs and nine walks.
+- Moustakas has five doubles, two home runs and nine walks while batting .239.

-- Moustakas has picked up a hit in 13 of 27 games this year, with multiple hits three times.
+- Moustakas has picked up a hit in 13 of 27 games this season, with multiple hits three times.

-- In 27 games played this season, he has homered in two of them.
+- He has homered in two of 27 games played this season, and in 2.4% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.